jupyterlab/extension-examples/README.md

         execute: (args) => {panel.execute('df')}});
 ```

-and we are ready to see, for example, a nicely rendered pandas dataframe.
-Using the `OutputArea` class, the extension looks like this:
+and we are ready to see it.
+The final extension looks like this:

 ![OutputArea class](images/outputarea.gif)